 Should I use "open source" or "open-source" in my writing?

 Both "open source" and "open-source" are acceptable and widely used in today's writing.
-When used as an adjective before a noun, you should use "open-source" (with a hyphen) in your writing to help prevent confusion.
+When used as an adjective before a noun, use "open-source" (with a hyphen) in your writing to help prevent confusion.
 For example, in the sentence "I enjoy using open-source software." the word "open-source" is describing a type of software.

 When used as a noun, use "open source" (with no hyphen) in your writing.
 For example, in the sentence "My software is open source." the use of "open source" is not an attributive adjective and does not require a hyphen.